-★ We Remember: Two saints from the 11th century are remembered to-day.
++ We Remember: Two saints from the 11th century are remembered to-day.
 In 1012, the death of St. Alphege in Greenwich, England.
 Archbishop of Canterbury, he was imprisoned by invading Danes for asking them to stop murdering and looting.
 He was martyred for refusing to ransom himself with the money for the poor.
-(W, B) ★ St. Leo IX, POPE, (1002-1054), is probably best remembered for his part in preparing the way for the election of popes by vote of all the cardinals of the Church.
+(W, B) + St. Leo IX, Pope, (1002-1054), is probably best remembered for his part in preparing the way for the election of popes by vote of all the cardinals of the Church.
 The current practice dates back to 1059.
 He strove to prevent schism between the Eastern and Western Churches.
+(D,B) ● In 1529, a few of the electors and princes of Germany, joined by the inhabitants of Strasburg, Nuremburg, Ulm, and nine other cities, published a protestation against a decree of the Diet (the assembly of the states of the German Empire) and petitioned the emperor to have it revoked.
+Hence the name of "Protestants" was first given to reformers of religion in Germany.
+(The Book of Days, Eliz. & Gerald Donaldson, 1979)

-(D,B) • In 2005, Joseph Cardinal Ratzinger was elected pope and chose the name Benedict XVI.
+• In 2005, Joseph Cardinal Ratzinger was elected pope and chose the name Benedict XVI.